taneltm/sockpuppet/README.md

 ===============================
 - [ ] Add Sock.sync to use Socket.io with models and collections automatically.
 - [ ] Add a simple messenger example to demonstrate Sock.sync.
 - [ ] Pages do not need a controller.
-The Page class should extend LayoutView.
+The Page class should extend LayoutView for convenience.